-Sirius didn't think it was possible, but Peter's eyes grew even wider.
-"But that's--that's--"
+Sirius didn't think it was possible, but Peter's eyes grew wider.
+"But that's—that's—"

 Sirius waved his concern away.
 "Snape's a Slytherin, and probably a Death Eater, like his parents.
 Why do you think they were killed by Aurors?
 And Dumbledore can't let it get out unless he wants to admit that he's had a werewolf at the school.
 Besides, he won't know we had anything to do with it, and he won't be able to really blame Remus.
-Remus can't help what he does in--that state.
-It'll look like just what it is--Snape getting too nosy for his own good.
+Remus can't help what he does in—that state.
+It'll look like what it is—Snape being too nosy for his own good.
 No one has to know we have anything to do with it."

 Sirius changed tack.
-"Well, think about what you saw this morning, Peter.
+"Think about what you saw this morning, Peter.
 He and Lily spent the night together.
 That's right.
 He was with her all night.
 His hands were probably all over her.
-He was inside her Peter--"
+He was inside her Peter—"

-Peter looked up at Sirius, feeling a hatred well up in him that was alien, and yet--not very unfamiliar.
-Sirius went on and on as they descended the stairs, describing in agonizing, explicit detail with the two had probably done, until he could see that Peter was seething about this as much as he was.
+Peter looked at Sirius, feeling a hatred well up in him that was alien, and yet—not very unfamiliar.
+Sirius went on and on as they descended the stairs, describing in agonizing, explicit detail what the two had probably done, until he could see Peter seething about this as much as he was.
 They he added the clincher.
-"And then--when I was talking to him down in the dungeons and suggested that if he wanted to know what we were up to, I'd tell him, he said that he wasn't stupid enough to fall for that, and then he said, 'I'm not Pettigrew.'
+"And then—when I was talking to him in the dungeons and suggested that if he wanted to know what we were up to, I'd tell him, he said he wasn't stupid enough to fall for that, and then he said, 'I'm not Pettigrew.'
 He did.
 I am not making this up."
-That was true, Sirius thought.
+It's true, Sirius thought.
 Completely and utterly true.

 Peter could tell he wasn't lying.
 Sirius' dark eyes looked into his small brown ones and lit up when Peter, his jaw clenched, said resolutely, "I'm in."

-They had reached the entrance hall, and found Remus standing there near the open doors, wild eyed and growing wilder by the minute.
-"It's about bloody time!" he hissed at them.
+They had reached the entrance hall, and found Remus standing near the open doors, wild eyed and growing wilder by the minute.
+"It's about bloody time!" he hissed.
 "Come on!"

-The four of them arrived at the Whomping Willow, and Potter looked about for a long stick which he used to press a knot on the roots.
+The four of them arrived at the Whomping Willow; Potter cast about for a long stick to press a knot on the roots.
 The branches froze, and Snape tried to note where Potter was pressing, but it was hard to see.
-He had a general idea, anyway. .
-They'd almost waited too long; the moon was starting to rise.
-Lupin looked dreadful, and Severus shook his head.
-Pomfrey had come to get him, but he was such a git and so devoted to gallivanting around at night with his friends that he seemed to care nothing for the idea that perhaps he was sick and should be in bed in the hospital wing..
+The moon was only starting to rise.
+Lupin looked dreadful and Severus shook his head.
+Pomfrey had come for him, but he was such a git and so devoted to gallivanting around at night with his friends that he seemed to care nothing for the idea that perhaps he was sick and should be in bed in the hospital wing.
 He watched the shaking boy crawl into the tunnel under the branches, followed by Pettigrew.
-Down in the tunnel, Severus heard Lupin cry out; he must have hit his head, or something.
-The cry continued, and Snape sneered at what a baby he was being.
-Finally, his disgust for the four of them knowing no bounds, he could no longer resist, and leapt from his hiding place.
+In the tunnel, Severus heard Lupin cry out; he must have hit his head.
+The cry continued, and Snape sneered at what a baby he was.
+Finally, his disgust for the four of them knowing no bounds, he could no longer resist and leapt from his hiding place.

 But Black did not pull out his wand.
-He just kept grinning and said, "No, as a matter of fact--well, you can go see for yourself, Snape.
-Just come on in and find out..."
+He went on grinning.
+"No, as a matter of fact—well, you can go see for yourself, Snape.
+Come on in and find out."

-Black stooped down to enter, and, after hesitating for a moment, Severus decided he would do the same.
+Black stooped to enter, and, after hesitating for a moment, Severus decided he would do the same.
 After all, Lupin and Pettigrew were already in there, and Black was going before him.
-He didn't like that Potter was still behind him, though.
-James Potter's breathing seemed to be irregular for some reason.
-Severus took his wand out before he went in, approaching the tree cautiously.
+He didn't like that Potter was behind him, though.
+James Potter's breathing seemed irregular for some reason.
+Severus took his wand out, approaching the tree cautiously.
 If he needed to take on all four of them, he was sure he could do it.
-After all, Lupin wasn't even particularly well, and Pettigrew couldn't amount to much, so that really only left Potter and Black, and of the two, if he took out Black first, he doubted whether Potter would have the nerve to come after him...
+After all, Lupin wasn't particularly well, and Pettigrew couldn't amount to much, so that left Potter and Black, and of the two, if he took out Black first, he doubted Potter would have the nerve to come after him.

-Peter sat, in his rat form, crouched at the bottom of the tunnel, watching as Remus transformed, wincing at his cries of pain.
-He could see some movement near the mouth of the tunnel and knew that Sirius had done it, that he'd managed to convince Snape to try looking under the Willow's roots.
-Peter's small heart beat very, very rapidly in his chest as he braced himself to spring, anticipation in every inch of his furry grey hide and his long, pink hairless tail.
-He and Sirius had discussed how to do it; he would bite Snape first to draw blood, using his sharp teeth on his hand, for instance, and just in case there was any question of Remus going after him (right after he transformed he was sometimes temporarily a little disoriented), the wound would egg him on; it would be like blood in the water to a shark.
-And then they would be rid of Snape and no one would ever know what happened to him!
-They could leave his bloodied clothes in the Forbidden Forest (that was Peter's clever idea--he'd thought of it as he sat waiting), and when they were found, it would be assumed that he wandered in there and met his fate at the hands of one of the fierce creatures that made the forest their home.
-Peter could almost taste the sweet feeling of revenge they would be able to exact upon Severus Snape for presuming to believe that he deserved their Lily....
+Peter crouched at the bottom of the tunnel in his rat form, watching as Remus transformed, wincing at his cries of pain.
+He could see movement near the mouth of the tunnel and knew Sirius had done it, he'd managed to convince Snape to look under the Willow's roots.
+Peter's small heart beat very rapidly in his chest as he braced himself to spring, anticipation in every inch of his furry grey hide and his long, pink hairless tail.
+He and Sirius had discussed how to do it; he would bite Snape first to draw blood, using his sharp teeth on his hand, for instance, and in case there was a question of Remus going after him (after he transformed he was always temporarily disoriented), the wound would egg him on; it would be like blood in the water to a shark.
+They could be rid of Snape and no one would know what happened to him!
+They'd leave his bloodied clothes in the Forbidden Forest (Peter's clever idea), and when they were found, it would be assumed he wandered in there and met his fate at the hands of one of the fierce creatures that called the forest home.
+Peter could almost taste the sweet feeling of revenge they would be able to exact upon Severus Snape for presuming to believe he deserved their Lily.

-Severus ducked down, putting his head into the tunnel, then started to move on his hands and knees into it, as he'd seen Lupin and Pettigrew and Black do.
-His heart started beating wildly as heard a low growl emanating from the depths of the tunnel, as though a wild animal had been wounded.
+Severus ducked, putting his head into the tunnel before starting to move on his hands and knees into it, as he'd seen Lupin and Pettigrew and Black do.
+Severus's heart started beating wildly as heard a low growl emanating from the depths of the tunnel, as if a wild animal had been wounded.
 He hesitated for a second.
 What was that?

 James watched him start to go into the tunnel.
 He had watched and listened to Sirius speak in utter disbelief.
-He was trying to kill Snape!
-This couldn't be happening, he told himself.
-It couldn't be....
+He's trying to kill Snape!
+He told himself, This can't be happening.
+It can't be…

 The growling grew louder.

 James' heart was in his throat.
 Would Remus be expelled if he killed someone while he was a wolf?
 Would Sirius?
 All of them?
-He thought furiously, trying to figure out what to do.
-And then he remembered Lily's face as Snape had kissed her goodbye in the morning light....
+He thought furiously, trying to work out what to do.
+And he remembered Lily's face as Snape kissed her goodbye in the morning light…

 Oh, god.
 Lily.
 She would be heartbroken.
 She actually seemed to be in love with Snape.
 He pictured them again, near the entrance to the Gryffindor common room that morning, before they knew anyone was watching them.
-The way they'd looked at each other was completely unguarded, and the way they'd kissed....And what if--god forbid--Lily had conceived?
-What if she had to raise a child by herself because--
+The way they'd looked at each other was completely unguarded, and the way they'd kissed… What if—god forbid—Lily had conceived?
+What if she had to raise a child by herself because—

 Severus Snape suddenly felt something around his foot.

-He shook it at first, thinking he'd caught it on a root, but then it tightened and he realized that it was a hand, dragging him away from the tunnel.
+He shook it at first, thinking he'd caught it on a root, but it tightened and he realized it was a hand, dragging him away from the tunnel.
 It was Potter, he realized, grunting with the effort of pulling him backwards.
-He was surprisingly strong.
-And then Severus felt a wrenching and heard a loud snap, and pain shot up his leg.
+He was surprisingly strong; Severus felt a wrenching and heard a loud snap, and pain shot up his leg.
 Severus fell and banged his chin on a tree root as he was extracted from the tunnel.
-Then Potter hit a knot on the roots with his wand, making the branches flail about again.
-Unfortunately, they hadn't gotten clear yet, so Severus Snape and James Potter were each struck by the Whomping Willow numerous times.
+Potter hit a knot on the roots with his wand, making the branches flail about again.
+Unfortunately, they hadn't got clear, so Severus Snape and James Potter were each struck by the Whomping Willow numerous times.
 Severus had a gash on his forehead and a bloody nose; Potter had a lump on his temple.
-The terrible growling was very loud now, and Severus turned to look back at the tree.
-What appeared to be an enormous wolf was straining to get out of the tunnel, trapped by the branches across the entrance and the other limbs doing their frantic, macabre dance.
-The wolf was red-eyed and salivating, and as he looked at him, Snape knew the answer to everything.
+The terrible growling was very loud and Severus turned to look back at the tree.
+What appeared to be an enormous wolf strained to escape the tunnel, trapped by the branches across the entrance and the other limbs doing their frantic, macabre dance.
+The wolf was red-eyed and salivating, and as he stared at him, Snape knew the answer to everything.
 Everything!

 Remus Lupin was a werewolf.

-The wolf seemed to be trapped in the tunnel, and Severus realized that that must be why the Willow was planted to begin with--to provide Lupin with a place to spend the full moon.
-That meant that Dumbledore knew!
-He'd even arranged for Lupin to be at the school.
-Severus just knew it!.
+The wolf seemed to be trapped in the tunnel and Severus realized this was why the Willow was planted to begin with—to provide Lupin with a place to spend the full moon.
+This meant that Dumbledore knew!
+He'd arranged for Lupin to be at the school.
+Severus just knew it!

-However, he couldn't continue this train of thought any longer; the pain coming from his ankle was too great, and somehow seemed to feel all the worse for the additional pain of betrayal he felt, the betrayal of his own headmaster, the man who was supposed to be protecting all of the students at the school, not showing special favor to his pets, the Gryffindors.
-He was doubled up on the ground and blood was running into his left eye, which he squeezed shut.
-He glared at Potter--the damn Head Boy, no less--with his good right eye.
+However, he couldn't continue this train of thought; the pain coming from his ankle was too great and seemed all the worse for the additional pain of betrayal he felt, the betrayal of his own headmaster, the man who was supposed to be protecting all of the students at the school, not showing special favor to his pets, the Gryffindors.
+He was doubled up on the ground and blood ran into his left eye, which he squeezed shut.
+He glared at Potter—the damn Head Boy, no less—with his good right eye.
 "Damn, you Potter," he growled.
 "You broke my ankle!"

-Potter was lying flat on the ground, trying to get out of range of the tree's reach before standing.
+Potter lay on the ground, trying to get out of range of the tree's reach before standing.
 "Broke your ankle?
 Saved your life, more like!"

 The two of them glared at each other.
 The growling continued.

 "What about them?"
 Severus suddenly said to Potter, still feeling snappish.
-Potter looked nervous, as though he was afraid of giving too much away.
+Potter seemed nervous, as if afraid of giving too much away.